-Vaquita Habitat Gear Removal - Gulf of California
+GGGI PROJECT: Vaquita Habitat Gear Removal - Gulf of California

-Nylon gillnets intended to catch a fish called the totoaba, another critically endangered species sold illegally in China where their swim bladder is prized for use in traditional medicine, entangle and drown the vaquita.
+The vaquita’s proximity to extinction is due primarily to illegal fishing activity and the resulting abandoned gillnets.
+These nylon gillnets are intended to catch a fish called the totoaba, another critically endangered species sold illegally in China where their swim bladder is prized for use in traditional medicine.
+As the vaquita and totoaba are roughly the same size, they consistently entangle and drown the vaquita.

-As the illegal totoaba fishery ends for the season once the fish stock has migrated, the abandoned nets left in the shared habitat pose an active risk to vaquitas, frequently entangling the animals.
+As the illegal totoaba fishery ends for the season once the fish stock has migrated, the abandoned illegal nets left in the shared habitat pose an active risk to vaquitas, frequently entangling the animals.

-The team ultimately removed approximately 5,702 square meters of net.
+Over the course of the project, the team ultimately removed approximately 5,702 square meters of net.